AbsaOSS/enceladus/examples/data/e2e_tests/README.md

 ```shell
 ./setup_scripts/copy_to_hdfs.sh with /path/on/hdfs n
 ```
-First parameters is the root folder and second if to crete or not.
-Second parameter is options.
+First parameter is the root folder and second if to create or not.
+Second parameter is optional.

 If you run it with defaults, then it will copy everything into the root of the hdfs (`/`)
 ```shell